DanielBandarica02/SOC-HomeLab/docs/05-detecton-rules/Rule-100017-Credential-Files-Access.md

 Notes on the watch configuration:
 - `-p r` enables read-only monitoring (sufficient for credential harvest detection).
-- `-p rwa` on the `.ssh/` directory catches read (harvesting), write (adding attacker keys — covered separately by rule 100019), and attribute changes.
 - The keys (`env_file_access`, etc.) are the pivotal field that the Wazuh rule filters on.
 Distinct keys per path enable dashboard drill-down and per-artefact reporting.
 - In production environments, watches would be applied to all user home directories with pattern-based rules (`-w /home/*/`) rather than named users.
 The named-user approach is used here to match the lab's fixed user set.
 ### Wazuh Rule (XML)